crowbar/crowbar-ui/Upgrade-Landing-Page.md

 ## Annotations

 # Business Rules
-1. Upgrade process can only be triggered by the Crowbar Administrator if all pre-checks are passing successfully.
+1. Upgrade process flow can only be accessed by the Crowbar Administrator.
+2. Crowbar Administrator needs to successfully run pre-checks.
-2. Pre-checks for the Upgrade flow consist on:
+3. Pre-checks for the Upgrade flow consist on:
     1. All maintenance updates available has been successfully installed.
     2. High Availability health check pass
-3. In case of pre-checks failure, the Crowbar Administrator will be notified
+4. In case of pre-checks failure, the Crowbar Administrator will be notified
-4. In case of pre-checks failure, the Crowbar Administrator will be able to trigger a new check.
+5. In case of pre-checks failure, the Crowbar Administrator will be able to trigger a new check.
+6. "Begin Upgrade" button will be disabled until all pre-checks pass successfully.
+7. "Begin Upgrade" button will redirect the user to Database Backup page.

 # Acceptance Criteria